ROSELLE TINCTURE & TEA|

-Extract of Roselle inhibits serum lipids and shows an antiatherosclerotic activity.
-It also have shown other properties in the test tube and in animal studies, such as reducing skin cancer promoted by ultraviolet light, inhibiting herpes simplex virus.
-Several studies have looked at the potential use of hibiscus for male and female fertility.
+Extract of Roselle (Hibiscus) inhibits serum lipids and shows an antiatherosclerotic activity (prevents or counteracts atherosclerosis).
+It also have shown other properties in the test tube and in animal studies, such as reducing skin cancer promoted by ultraviolet light and inhibiting herpes simplex virus.
+Also several studies have looked at the potential use of hibiscus for male and female fertility.

-Also in other studies, it was found that Roselle tea has a substantial antihypertensive effect attributable to the flower's ACE-inhibiting anthocyanin content, and possibly to a diuretic effect.
-One study found that Roselle conferred an antihypertensive effect comparable to 50 mg./day of the prescription drug Captopril.
+In other studies, it was found that Roselle tea has a substantial antihypertensive effect, attributable to the flower's ACE-inhibiting anthocyanin content, and the possibility of a diuretic effect.
+One study found that Roselle conferred an antihypertensive effect comparable to 50 mg/day of the prescription drug Captopril.

-Another study found it to be less effective than Lisinopril (an ACE inhibitor); the experimental treatment showed therapeutic effectiveness of 65.12%, but it showed 100% tolerability (absence of intense side effects) and safety.
+Also found it to be less effective thann Lisinopril (an ACE inhibitor); the experimental treatment showed therapeutic effectiveness of 65.12%, but it showed 100% tolerability (absence of intense side effects) and safety.

 In vitro studies have shown that Hibiscus sabdariffa L, an ingredient of many herbal tea blends and other beverages, has antioxidant properties.
 In animal models, extracts of hibiscus calyces possess hypocholesterolemic and anti-hypertensive properties.

-Probably it acts to lower blood pressure through being an ACE inhibitor.
+Probably it acts to lower blood pressure through being an ACE inhibitor (lowers the activity of the enzyme ACE).
 Roselle also significantly reduced plasma ACE activity and demonstrated a tendency to reduce serum sodium (Na) concentrations without modifying potassium (K) levels.

 Roselle may be as potent as the synthetic drug Captopril (Capoten) in this regard.
 It is also antispasmodic (decreases spasms in the stomach, intestines, and uterus) and work like antibiotics to kill bacteria and worms (anthelmic).

-Roselle is potentially applicable to prevent atherosclerosis in humans due its anti-hyper-lipidaemic effect and anti-LDL oxidation.
+Roselle is potentially applicable to prevent atherosclerosis in humans due its anti-hyper-lipidemic effect and anti-LDL oxidation.